LeNPaul/Lagrange/_posts/2024-01-08-hands-on-with-ml-mnist.md

     test accuracy:  tensor(0.9862)

-#### Batch Norm should also allow us to use a much higher learning rate.
+We're close to our goal of >99% accuracy, but our metrics show we're plateauing.
+Let's add another technique in the mix to try to make better use of our neural capacity.

+#### Batch Normalization
+Batch normalization was invented to address "internal covariate shift," and although the issue being solved is debatable, there's no doubt that batch normalization makes training a CNN much easier.
+This normalization technique finds a mean and variance for activations in a minibatch, reducing the number of activations that are too large or too small (the exploding/vanishing gradient problem).

 Whereas a learning rate scheduler warms up to a higher learning rate, with batch norm we can just start off with a high learning rate.
 We can also acheive even higher accuracy in fewer iterations.

 ```python